prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/features.rst

 JWT authentication support
 --------------------------

-Prestissimo supports JWT authentication for internal communication.
+C++ based Presto supports JWT authentication for internal communication.
 For details on the generally supported parameters visit `JWT <../security/internal-communication.html#jwt>`_.

 There is also an additional parameter: